MattMattV/my-stars/README.md

 ## C

+- [openvpn-gui](https://github.com/OpenVPN/openvpn-gui) - OpenVPN GUI is a graphical frontend for OpenVPN running on Windows XP / Vista / 7 / 8.
+It creates an icon in the notification area from which you can control OpenVPN to start/stop your VPN tunnels, view the log and do other useful things.
 - [tizonia-openmax-il](https://github.com/tizonia/tizonia-openmax-il) - Command-line music player for Linux with Spotify, Google Play Music, YouTube, SoundCloud and Dirble support.
 - [etkf](https://github.com/TartanLlama/etkf) - Embarrassingly templated keyboard framework
 - [CudaMiner](https://github.com/cbuchner1/CudaMiner) - a CUDA accelerated litecoin mining application based on pooler's CPU miner